 Inventory management must work hand-in-glove with logistics and supply chain.
 Explain how you incorporate this approach.

-I feel that the task of assortment planning — what to stock in each location — is a critical skill needed at the store level, as almost all SKU unit-of-measures are stocked by “each” or “one per car quantity.”
+I feel that the task of assortment planning — what to stock in each location — is critical skill needed at the store level, as almost all SKU unit-of-measures are stocked by “each” or “one per car quantity.”
 With daily replenishment, stock depth is not a big issue at stores.

 However, at the distribution center level, forecasting and purchasing computing and placing purchase orders is more critical.
 These tasks require distinct and different data and skills, even though they are combined with one person or a department in smaller companies.
 I tried, probably not very successfully, to make these points in my book.